There’s nothing like a timeless classic design to spice up a modern space.

 Just imagine the light-filled interior of this 1-story, 4-bedroom, 3-bath Modern style home with its glass doors and floor-to-ceiling glass windows (Plan #116-1118).

 With an atrium, conservatory, skylight, clerestory windows, glass doors, and other design features you can have all the daylight you’ll want – and more – in your new home.

 In ancient Rome, the atrium was both a decorative and functional feature of the home.
 It was the focal point – the main entertaining space as well as a way to allow light and air into the other rooms.
 In a time without electricity, the atrium provided much-needed light and ventilation to the area.

 During Medieval times, the atrium was an open courtyard at the entrance of basilicas and palaces.
 That atrium version usually had covered aisles on the sides.
 In today’s modern commercial buildings, the atrium is an entry hall with a translucent roof or a skylight that connects the outdoors with the indoor space.

 This central terrace of a 2-story, 4-bedroom.
 2.5-bath Historic style "castle" home mimics the design of Medieval European castles (Plan #116-1166).

 Fast forward to modern times and the atrium in the U.S.

-If Frank Lloyd Wright is credited with adapting clerestory windows into American architecture, another big name in the field – Joseph Eicher, a developer, not an architect – takes the honors for introducing the atrium to modern home designs and a wider segment of the residential market.
+If Frank Lloyd Wright is credited with adapting clerestory windows into American architecture, another big name in the field – Joseph Eicher, a developer, not an architect – takes the honors for introducing the atrium to Midcentury Modern home designs and a wider segment of the residential market.